Is it okay to consume multiple CBD products at the same time?

 The first is 1,500mg, which is the amount of CBD that the human body can safely tolerate over the course of a day.

 For reference, many premium, full-spectrum CBD oils contain 3,000mg and are designed to last for 4 weeks or more.
-Needless to say, consuming half a bottle in a single day would be a reckless dose and not something that happens by accident.
+Needless to say, consuming half a bottle in a single day would be a irresponsible amount and not something that happens by accident.

 The second is 20,000mg or between 15,000 and 20,000mg to be specific.